art4711/kk/README.md

 Acquire taste before ever picking colors for anything ever.
 Especially the game over color is eye-watering.

-Save save state to something permanent.
-Gomobile doesn't provide an abstraction for any permanent storage and I don't think it's worth it to write specific Android code to plug into storage just to stuff a handful of bytes somewhere.
+It would be nice to have a portable way to figure out where to save permanent state.
+Gomobile doesn't provide an abstraction for any permanent storage, so it's up to us to guess paths.
+Maybe there is a need for a package that implements one function:
+`DirectoryForSmallPersistentState`.